 Nobody was using psychedelics to intensify the realism of any kind of mask.
 People who loved their work before they’d begun microdosing were simply doing it with a sub-perceptual sparkle.
 Perhaps psychedelics and professionalism are not a necessarily perverse combination.

 I took the plunge in February.
 I left a soulless desk job, and, galvanized by life events and pivotal conversations, I was ready to focus on projects I believe in.
-Of all the advice I picked up at Beyond Psychedelics, one particular pearl of wisdom rolled round my mind: “Never microdose to get through an activity that would otherwise be a slog.
+Of all the advice I picked up at Beyond Psychedelics, one particular pearl of wisdom rolled around my mind: “Never microdose to get through an activity that would otherwise be a slog.
 Let it feed into something you love.”

-Read everything on The Third Wave; read The Psychedelic Explorer’s Guide; keep a diary.
+Read everything on Third Wave; read The Psychedelic Explorer’s Guide; keep a diary.
 When I next microdose with liquid, I’ll use a dropper; it’d be nice to be confident I haven’t dealt myself any macro-doses… On this occasion, I ate humble pie, cut a 100ug tab of 1P-LSD, a designer LSD analogue, roughly into tenths, and took one first thing in the morning every four days.

 There was never a cycle in which I felt no benefits, but some doses felt stronger than the intended 10-15ug.
 The extra zing was always pleasant to navigate.
 A morning spent whizzing through emails would be punctuated by inward hallelujahs: “no one in the library knows I’m a mermaid!”